Martin Wollesen photo by Erica Bondarev Rapach

 As part of Wollesen’s vision, the National Orchestral Institute and Festival (NOI+F), now in its 29th year, has expanded its community engagement efforts and continues to re-imagine the orchestral experience for both artists and audience, thereby providing a national model for the presentation and execution of the orchestra of the future.

-In the Fall of 2016, The Clarice along with MilkBoy Philly will launch MilkBoy ArtHouse under Martin Wollesen’s leadership.
+In the Fall of 2016, The Clarice along with MilkBoy Philly launched MilkBoy ArtHouse under Martin Wollesen’s leadership.
 The first creative space of its kind, MilkBoy+ArtHouse is a community-minded performing arts venue, restaurant and bar.
 Located along College Park’s Baltimore Avenue, it will bring together the UMD community of students, faculty and staff and neighborhood residents for craft beers and cocktails, made-from-scratch menu items and exciting arts experiences.

 Prior to The Clarice, Wollesen served as Director of the University Events Office and Artistic Director of ArtPower! at UC San Diego, the university’s premiere multi-presenting arts program in dance, music, spoken word and film.
 There he created and implemented the Innovator-in-Residence Program that explores the intersections between the sciences and the arts; The Loft, a performance lounge and wine bar, the only venue of its kind on a college campus; Wonderland, an international festival of contemporary dance; and the Place Matters Project, the most comprehensive, interdisciplinary arts initiative in the university's history.